syncfusion-content/flutter-docs/Flutter/range-selector/accessibility.md

 ## Easily touch targets

-The [`SfRangeSelector`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector-class.html) has touch target as 48 * 48 as per the standard.
+The [`SfRangeSelector`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector-class.html) has touch target as 48 * 48 as per the standard for all the elements.